-1) the business relationship foundations based on unusual factors, including in the event of complex and unusually large transactions and unusual transaction patterns that do not have a reasonable, clear economic or lawful purpose or that are not characteristic of the given business specifics;

-2) the customer is a resident of a higher-risk geographic area listed in subsection 4 of this section;

-3) the customer is a legal person or a legal arrangement, which is engaged in holding personal assets;

-4) the customer is a cash-intensive business;

-5) the customer is a company that has nominee shareholders or bearer shares or a company whose affiliate has nominee shareholders or bearer shares;

-6) the ownership structure of the customer company appears unusual or excessively complex, given the nature of the company's business.

-(3) Upon assessment of factors referring to a higher risk in accordance with subsection 1 of this section, in particular the following is deemed a situation increasing risks related to the product, service, transaction or delivery channel:

-1) private banking;

-2) provision of a product or making or mediating of a transaction that might favour anonymity;

-3) payments received from unknown or unassociated third parties;

-4) a business relationship or transaction that is established or initiated in a manner whereby the customer, the customer's representative or party to the transaction is not met physically in the same place and whereby § 31 of this Act is not applied as a safeguard measure;

-5) new products and new business practices, including new delivery mechanism, and the use of new or developing technologies for both new and pre-existing products.

-(4) Upon assessment of factors referring to a higher risk in accordance with subsection 1 of this section, in particular as situation where the customer, a person involved in the transaction or the transaction itself is connected with a following country or jurisdiction is deemed a factor increasing the geographical risk:

-1) that, according to credible sources such as mutual evaluations, detailed evaluation reports or published follow-up reports, has not established effective AML/CFT systems;

-2) that, according to credible sources, has significant levels of corruption or other criminal activity;
+1) the business relationship foundations based on unusual factors, including in the event of complex and unusually large transactions and unusual transaction patterns that do not have a reasonable, clear economic or lawful purpose or that are not characteristic of the given business specifics; - 2) the customer is a resident of a higher-risk geographic area listed in subsection 4 of this section; 3) the customer is a legal person or a legal arrangement, which is engaged in holding personal assets; - 4) the customer is a cash-intensive business; - 5) the customer is a company that has nominee shareholders or bearer shares or a company whose affiliate has nominee shareholders or bearer shares; - 6) the ownership structure of the customer company appears unusual or excessively complex, given the nature of the company's business; - 7) the customer is a third country national who applies for residence rights or citizenship in Estonia in exchange of capital transfers, purchase of property or government bonds, or investment in corporate entities in Estonia. - [RT I, 10.07.2020, 1 entry into force 20.07.2020] - (3) Upon assessment of factors referring to a higher risk in accordance with subsection 1 of this section, in particular the following is deemed a situation increasing risks related to the product, service, transaction or delivery channel: - 1) private banking: - 2) provision of a product or making or mediating of a transaction that might favour anonymity; - 3) payments received from unknown or unassociated third parties; - 4) a business relationship or transaction that is established or initiated in a manner whereby the customer, the customer's representative or party to the transaction is not met physically in the same place and whereby § 31 of this Act is not applied as a safeguard measure; - 5) new products and new business practices, including new delivery mechanism, and the use of new or developing technologies for both new and pre-existing products; - 6) a transaction related to oil, arms, precious metals, precious metal products or tobacco products; [RT I, 10.07.2020, 1 - entry into force 20.07.2020] - 7) a transaction related to cultural artefacts or other items of archaeological, historical, cultural and religious importance, or of rare scientific value; - [RT I, 10.07.2020, 1 entry into force 20.07.2020] - 8) a transaction related to ivory or protected species.
+[RT I, 10.07.2020, 1 entry into force 20.07.2020] - (4) Upon assessment of factors referring to a higher risk in accordance with subsection 1 of this section, in particular as situation where the customer, a person involved in the transaction or the transaction itself is connected with a following country or jurisdiction is deemed a factor increasing the geographical risk: - 1) that, according to credible sources such as mutual evaluations, detailed evaluation reports or published follow-up reports, has not established effective AML/CFT systems; - 2) that, according to credible sources, has significant levels of corruption or other criminal activity;

-3) that is subject to sanctions, embargos or similar measures issued by, for example, the European Union or the United Nations;

-4) that provides funding or support for terrorist activities, or that has designated terrorist organisations operating within their country, as identified by the European Union or the United Nations.

-(5) Upon selection of enhanced due diligence measures, a credit institution and a financial institution takes into account, in addition to subsections 2-4 of this section, relevant guidelines of the European supervisory authorities regarding risk factors.
+- 3) that is subject to sanctions, embargos or similar measures issued by, for example, the European Union or the United Nations; - 4) that provides funding or support for terrorist activities, or that has designated terrorist organisations operating within their country, as identified by the European Union or the United Nations. - (5) Upon selection of enhanced due diligence measures, a credit institution as well as a financial institution takes into account, in addition to subsections 2-4 of this section, relevant guidelines of the European Banking Authority regarding risk factors.